 Can I breastfeed my child?

-- If your child who was tested is an infant and you are breastfeeding, you can still breastfeed your baby. - Be sure to wash your hands and your chest area well with soap and warm water before and after you touch your baby.
+- If your child is an infant and you are breastfeeding, you can still breastfeed your baby. - Be sure to wash your hands and your chest area thoroughly with soap and warm water before and after you touch your baby.